-The email configuration is split into two components: first specify the recipients of the email, and secondly configure the subect matter for each of the selected events.
+The email configuration is split into two components: first specify the recipients of the email, and secondly configure the subject matter for each of the selected events.
 The following properties can be set:

-The SimpleHelp server can post event details to a website of your choice, either as XML fragments or as URL encoded properties.
-This provides a simple way to integrate with SimpleHelp allowing you to have your website process and report on usage data.
+The SimpleHelp server can post event details to a website of your choice.
+This provides a simple way to integrate SimpleHelp, for example, by posting event data to a website to generate reports and update dashboards.

 Notify a Technician

-SimpleHelp can be configured to send a notification message to specific technicians when an event alert is generated in the SimpleHelp server.
+Send a configurable notification message to specified technicians when an event alert is triggered.
+These will appear in their Technician Console's Notifications list.
 The configuration of technician notifications is shown below:

 Using the Select Technician button you can easily pick the technicians (or groups of technicians) that you wish to notify.
-The title and message of the notification is configurable.
-Technicians will receive notifications in the Notification Panel of the Technician Console.
+The title and message of the notification is configurable and can include event data using the drop down menu and Insert.

 Managing Server Event Alerts

 Create an alert by pressing New Server Alert.
 Delete alerts by selecting them in the list on the right and using the trash can button.